shruti-sureshan/Machine-Learning/README.md

 **2. Linear Regression**<br/>
 Select an appropriate dataset, select the independent features (input features) and the dependent feature (target feature), perform dataset split and train a linear regression classifier.
 Solve for the parameters of the machine using the following:
-- Peudo-Iverse method
+- Peudo-Inverse method
-- Gradient descent to minimize the squared error loss
+- Gradient Descent to minimize the squared error loss

 **3. Support Vector Machine**<br/>